NimunB/Whiplash/README.md

 # Whiplash
-A data art piece that aims to subvert our expectations of news headlines, and the counties they originate from
+A data art piece that aims to subvert our expectations of news headlines, and the counties they originate from.